 The registered or unregistered trademarks or trade names that we own may be challenged, infringed, circumvented, diluted, declared generic, lapsed or determined to be infringing on or dilutive of other marks.
 We may not be able to protect our rights in these trademarks and trade names, which we need in order to build name recognition with members, providers and other partners.
 In addition, third parties may in the future file for registration of trademarks similar or identical to our trademarks.
 If they succeed in registering or developing common law rights in such trademarks, and if we are not successful in challenging such third-party rights, we may not be able to use these trademarks to commercialize our technologies in certain relevant jurisdictions.
-If we are unable to establish name recognition may be adversely affected.
+If we are unable to establish name recognition based on our trademarks and trade names, we may not be able to compete effectively and our brand recognition, reputation and results of operations may be adversely affected.